ruffner/e-commerce/README.md

 ### Demo
 A live version of this demo site can be seen [here](http://ruffner.ddns.net/e-commerce).
 Photo cred to my dad.
+ - To explore the managerial aspect of the site, log in with the credentials admin/admin and manager/manager to see the two elevated permission levels.

 ### Usage
 This site is built on Google's [Web Components](https://elements.polymer-project.org/).